AA4321-OL Dynamics of Multicultural Teamwork (Fall) (3 undergraduate credits)

 IS4646 (SL) Chinese 2 & 3 (Spring) (6 undergraduate credits)

 Building on the foundations laid in Chinese 1, students will achieve a basic level of competence in conversation and reading and be able to write short compositions.

-WA3350-IN Conference Course on World Arts (Summer/TBA) (3 undergraduate credits)
+WA3350-IN Conference Course on World Arts (Spring/Summer/Fall) (3 undergraduate credits)

 Global gatherings with a focus on world arts and cross-cultural work provide an outstanding opportunity for connecting with new resources, new practitioners and scholars in the field, and new ideas to invigorate service.
 In this course, students will leverage their attendance at a conference into a learning experience, interacting with a community of fellow students as they begin to develop their abilities and plans for working with communities.